ckaiser79/template-parser/README.md

 # template-parser

 A commandline client for parsing thymeleaf based templates.
+It loads a variable file + a data csv file which can be looped over in the template in the thymeleaf context.

 # Example